kallaway/100-days-of-code/log.md

 Today's Progress:I watched TraversyMedia video and did CSS practice, and watching and taking notes while watching an EdX course.

 Thoughts: I'm feeling like I'm moving so slow,but i have decided I will focus on what I'm learning not focusing on progress.
 Because you can move so quick but if i won't remember later, there is no use for me.
 So, take it slow.
 Relax and enjoy!

+Day 8:December 10, 2019

+Today's progress:I felt like I have so many information and I need to group them altogether.
+That's why I decided to create my own templates.
+I checked everything I wrote on my notebooks and files on my computer.Then, I found one tutorial about how to design a form, I decided to watch and practice at the same time.
+I couldn't finish because I don't know some parts.I will finish tomorrow.

+Feelings:I wish I had more time to learn especially know, but impossible.I'm doing whatever I can.
+I will continue to FreeCodeCamp;but I have so many other resources, too.
+I don't know which way to go.
+All of them is highly interesting!